buc0/prolano/README.md

 * a daily record of every program you write, think of writing, or plan to write
 * a daily record of your thoughts about each program and the results thereof
 * the basis for every programming blog and article you write
+* possible evidence should you find yourself having to defend against patent litigation (providing you have a way to prove the dates and your work would constitute prior art)
 * a record that would enable other programmers to pick up where you left off

 Some Additional Ideas
 ---------------------